Mmdshorang/word-translator/README.md

 A clean and modern web application for managing and displaying word translations.

-> Designed for both administrators (who manage translations) and public users (who view them).
+> Designed for both administrators (to manage translations) and public users (to view them).
 Built with TypeScript, Vite, and React.

 ---